Thought exercise: destroying data on an SSD

 On other pages of this site, I discussed practical ways to irretrievably delete data on hard disks and memory cards.
 This page discusses possible ways to completely delete data from a Solid State Disk (SSD), which functions in ways significantly different from traditional hard disks and memory cards.

-SSDs are becoming increasingly popular in personal computers.
-Compared to traditional (electromechanical) hard disks, SSDs offer the following advantages:
+SSDs are increasingly popular in personal computers.
+Many laptops, for example, are delivered from factory with an SSD instead of a traditional (electromechanical) hard disk.
+Compared to traditional hard disks, SSDs offer the following advantages:

 The main drawbacks are: